reubenosborne1/arches-csv-formatting-tool/README.md

 | 3 | F |

 # Code...
-Initial ideas and working in .ipynb files
+Initial ideas and working in .ipynb files.
-Above example is example_data.csv
+The above example is example_data.csv